Skip to content

 When should I buy wedding insurance?

 It’s a good idea to buy your wedding insurance sooner rather than later.
 After all, the sooner you get cover, the sooner you’ll be protected.
-You can buy insurance up to two years ahead of the big day.
+You can buy insurance up to 30 months ahead of the big day.

 Wedding insurance policies don’t tend to cover honeymoons – it’s expected that this will be covered by your travel insurance.